What To Know About Placenta Accreta

 Can I get pregnant again if I’ve had placenta accreta?

-Unfortunately, in most cases where there is clear evidence of placenta accreta, a hysterectomy is needed to minimize blood loss and prevent complications for you and your baby.
-If you have a hysterectomy, you would be unable to have any additional children.
+In most cases where there is clear evidence of placenta accreta, a hysterectomy is needed to minimize blood loss and prevent complications for you and your baby.
+If you have a hysterectomy, you would be unable to have any additional pregnancies.

-In cases where the diagnosis if uncertain, our teams still prepare completely for your delivery, but will assess at the time your baby delivers to see if there is evidence of placenta accreta – and if not, they may not need to perform a hysterectomy.
-In this case you would be able to have future children but may be at higher risk for placenta accreta in your next pregnancy.
+In cases where the diagnosis is uncertain, your care team will prepare completely for your delivery and will assess at the time your baby delivers to see if there is evidence of placenta accreta–and if not, they may not need to perform a hysterectomy.
+In this case, you would be able to carry future children but may be at higher risk for placenta accreta in your next pregnancy.

-Evidence suggests that the best outcomes for women with placenta accreta is when the woman is delivered at a high level (level IV is the highest) maternal center that has an established team with experience in the evaluation, diagnosis, pre-operative planning and management.
+Evidence suggests that the best outcomes for patients with placenta accreta is when the woman delivers at a high-level maternal center that has an established team with experience in the evaluation, diagnosis, pre-operative planning and management of placenta accreta.

-Our placenta accreta team at University Health has a comprehensive team of providers who specialize in the care for women with placenta accreta.
+Our placenta accreta team at University Health has a comprehensive team of providers.
 We have the most comprehensive range of specialists and subspecialists of any maternal care center in South Texas.

-In addition, all of our providers are under one roof, available 24/7 for any urgent delivery needs, and provide the highest level of maternal care in the region.
-We have integrated a strong family-centered approach to the care for families who delivery at University Health.
+In addition, all of our providers are under one roof, available 24/7 for any urgent delivery needs and provide the highest level of maternal care in the region.

 Subscribe icon